Union of Baptist Churches in Serbia

-The Union of Baptist Churches in Serbia is a fellowship of Baptist churches, one of two Baptist groups in Serbia.
+The Union of Baptist Churches in Serbia (Savez baptističkih crkava u Srbiji) is a Baptist Christian denomination in Serbia.
+It is a member of the European Baptist Federation and the Baptist World Alliance.
+The headquarters is in Belgrade.

-First known Baptist work in the area began in 1875 with Heinrich Meyer baptizing four Germans in Novi Sad.
+History

+The Convention has its origins in the establishment of the first Baptist Church in Novi Sad by a German mission led by Heinrich Meyer in 1875.
 Work began among the Hungarians in 1899, Slovaks in 1900, Romanians in 1922, and Serbs in 1925.
 The German Baptists formed an association that continued to 1944.
 After Yugoslavia was formed in 1918, Baptists formed a union in 1924.
 The union ended during World War II, but was reorganized after the war.
 This union ceased to exist in 1991, and the Baptist Union of Serbia was founded March 21, 1992, then changed its name to Baptist Union of Yugoslavia, but has since been returned to the current name.

-The Union is a member of the European Baptist Federation and the Baptist World Alliance.
-In 1998, the Union was made up of 51 congregations composed on 1619 members.
+According to a census published by the association in 2023, it claimed 41 churches and 910 members.